SCHEDULE CHANGES: We will be closed on Wednesday, December 6 and Thursday, December 7.

 • Your Acupuncturist will review your health history, answer any questions that you may have, and create a treatment plan for you.

-• After the needles are inserted, you can close your eyes and relax.
+• After the needles are inserted, your Acupuncturist will help you get comfortable under your blanket if your brought one.
+Then you can close your eyes and relax.
 We recommend staying for at least 30 minutes, although 45 minutes to an hour is even better.

 What does acupuncture feel like?